18th > February > 2011 Archive

 A Romanian native faces jail in the US after pleading guilty to participating in a $2.7m online marketplace scam.

 Microsoft will no longer investigate complaints that words used to trigger search adverts constitute trade mark infringement in the US.
+The change to its search advert policy in the US mirrors Google's existing policy.

 Yale boffins have built a laser light cancelling device roughly analogous to noise-cancelling headphones.